J-Hope: 2018–present: Solo activities

 On June 14, 2022, Hybe Corporation announced that J-Hope would be the first member of BTS to begin promotions as a solo artist.
 His debut solo album Jack in the Box, released on July 15, was preceded by the lead single "More" on July 1.
 J-Hope made his performance debut at Lollapalooza on July 31, as the headlining act for the final day of the festival.
 He became the first South Korean artist to headline a main stage at a major United States music festival.
 In September, J-Hope featured on the single "Rush Hour" by Crush.
 He was nominated for six awards, including Artist of the Year and Song of the Year, at the MAMA Awards, and made his solo performance debut at the show as the headliner for day two of the event, on November 30.
 He also made his solo performance debut at Dick Clark's New Year's Rockin' Eve on December 31.

 A documentary titled J-Hope in the Box, chronicling the making of J-Hope's debut album and his appearance at Lollapalooza, was released for streaming globally on Weverse and Disney+ in February 2023.
 He was announced as a brand ambassador for Louis Vuitton that same month.
-On February 26, Big Hit Music announced a new single by J-Hope, "On the Street", slated for release on March 3; the single is a collaboration with American rapper J. Cole.
+J-Hope released the collaboration single "On the Street", with American rapper J. Cole, on March 3.
+He became the first member of BTS to earn a top-40 entry on the UK Singles Chart following its debut at number 37, setting a new record as the highest-charting Korean soloist in the history of the chart at the time.
+He also earned his highest peak on the US Hot 100 at number 60.
+Big Hit released a six-part docuseries titled Hope on the Street in March 2024, accompanied by the special album Hope on the Street Vol. 1.
+Recorded before J-Hope began his mandatory military service a year prior, both projects explored his artistic roots and street dance background.
+The first episode aired globally on March 27 on Prime Video and on TVING in South Korea, while the album followed on March 29, with "Neuron" featuring Gaeko and Yoon Mi-rae as its lead single.